ITECOMMPAY/qa-paracestamol/README.md

 cache_tests | --cache_tests true | Parsing a bunch of big tests can take a long time.
 Paracetamol can cache a parsing results and use them in the further runs.
 The caching takes some time too and is not recommended if you don't experience the problem with long parsing times store_cache_in | --store_cache_in /home/egor | Where to store the parsing cache project_name | --project_name ParacetamolTests | Used for test duration statistics.
 By default your test suite namespace is used as your test project name.
-You can override it using this option parac_config | --parac_config /home/egor/testproject/tests (looks for paracetamol.yml in the directory)<br /><br /> --parac_config /home/egor/testproject/tests/paracetamol_fast.yml <br />OR<br /> --parac_config paracetamol_fast.yml (if your paracetamol config stored in the same directory as your codeception.yml but have a non-default name) | If your paracetamol.yml is stored in the different directory than your codeception.yml or have a non-default name set the path to it using this option only_tests | --only_tests parallelAfter/SomeParallelAfterCest.php | Run only these tests (see the "Setting test names" section) skip_tests | --skip_tests SomeCest.php:test02 | Skip these tests skip_reruns | --skip_reruns SomeOtherCest.php:test02 | Do not rerun these tests
+You can override it using this option parac_config | --parac_config /home/egor/testproject/tests <br />(looks for paracetamol.yml in the directory)<br /><br /> --parac_config /home/egor/testproject/tests/paracetamol_fast.yml <br />OR<br /> --parac_config paracetamol_fast.yml <br />(if your paracetamol config stored in the same directory as your codeception.yml but have a non-default name) | If your paracetamol.yml is stored in the different directory than your codeception.yml or have a non-default name set the path to it using this option only_tests | --only_tests parallelAfter/SomeParallelAfterCest.php | Run only these tests (see the "Setting test names" section) skip_tests | --skip_tests SomeCest.php:test02 | Skip these tests skip_reruns | --skip_reruns SomeOtherCest.php:test02 | Do not rerun these tests